 On January 1, 2023, The Company completed the acquisition of certain assets of SimpliConnect.
 Under the terms of the acquisition, Ackroo acquired all customer contracts and related IP of Simpliconnect adding over 60 clients and 350 locations.
 In consideration for the acquisition, on December 29, 2022, the Company paid US\$750,000 and issued 5,625,000 common shares, these amounts were held in escrow until January 1st, 2023.
-The company has made a final cash payment of US\$600,000 on May 15, 2023.
+The Company made a final cash payment of US\$600,000 on May 15, 2023.
 The Company is at arms-length from Simpliconnect, and no finders' fees or commissions were paid in connection with completion of the acquisition.
-All common shares issued to Simpliconnect are subject to a 4 month and 1-day statutory hold period.
-As at the date of approval of the financial statements for the quarter ended March 31, 2023 by the board of directors, management has prepared initial accounting for business combination.
+All common shares issued to Simpliconnect are subject to a 4-month and 1-day statutory hold period.